experimental-software/workshop-materials-template/README.md

 ### Run Hugo server

-To a development server which always re-renders after every change, run the following command:
+To a development server that always re-renders after every change, run the following command:

 ```
 hugo server